-He has written several operas, including We Are Shadows for Spitalfields Music and Mighty Oaks for the Royal Opera House, as well as several large-scale oratorios, including Consider the Lilies – based on the stories of refugees in the UK – and Seven Seeds – a major retelling of the Persephone myth featuring 1500 singers, full orchestra and soloists.
+John Barber is a composer from Bristol with a passion for voices, collaboration and storytelling.
+He has written several operas, including We Are Shadows for Spitalfields Music and Mighty Oaks for the Royal Opera House, as well as several large-scale oratorios, including Consider the Lilies – based on the stories of refugees in the UK.
+He also wrote Seven Seeds, a major retelling of the Persephone myth featuring 1500 singers, full orchestra and soloists.

 Barber works extensively on projects that combine professional and non-professional voices.
 He ran Woven Gold for over 10 years – a choir made up of refugees and asylum seekers, and London-based musicians.
 Barber’s practice is now developing into choral composition for professional singers, driven by a very personal engagement with what it means to write choral music.
 In particular he is concerned with what it means to create choral music as an atheist; exploring the personal and universal resonances in sacred texts and placing secular texts in a traditionally sacred space.

 Upcoming projects include The Selfish Giant for Garsington Opera, and Existence – a major commission for the Arctic Light Choir/Gothenburg Opera Youth Choir.
 Away from his own composition, John performs and records with pop experimentalists Firefly Burning who released their third album, Breathe Shallow, in 2019.